anniebeva/Freediary/README.md

 Freediary is still a work-in-progress.
 Planned improvements include:

-*User authentication: adding login, account, user-specific trainings*
+-User authentication: adding login, account, user-specific trainings

-*Better structure and scalability: Refactor routes, directories, database tables*
+-Better structure and scalability: Refactor routes, directories, database tables

-*Add tests using Pytest*
+-Add tests using Pytest

-*Telegram bot integration*
+-Telegram bot integration

-*More training options and exercises: Extend pool, gym, and depth exercises*
+-More training options and exercises: Extend pool, gym, and depth exercises

-*Analytics & stats: Track performance and progress, statistics page*
+-Analytics & stats: Track performance and progress, statistics page

-*Better UI and design*
+-Better UI and design

-*Custom training types & exercises: Users can add their own*

-*Training calendar and plan, reminders*
+-Training calendar and plan, reminders

 ## Notes
 This project was created primarily as a personal tool and Flask practice.